OpenBotAuth/openbotauth-demos/TAP_VOICE_DEMO.md

    - **Voice**: "I'm ready to checkout"
    - **Manual**: Click "Proceed to Checkout" in cart panel

-### Phase 2: Checkout with Penny
+### Phase 2: Checkout with Penny (Your Payment Sub-Agent)

+Penny is also **your agent** - she handles payment on your behalf and represents you to the merchant.

-1. **Agent Handoff**: Pete says "Connecting you to Penny, our payment specialist..."
+1. **Agent Handoff**: Pete says "Connecting you to Penny, your checkout sub-agent..."
 2. **Penny Greets**: "Your checkout total is $X. Do you authorize this payment?"
 3. **User Authorizes**:
    - **Voice**: Say "Yes"